Cyprus announces new country categorisation concerning COVID-19

 Schengen members: Switzerland, Iceland

-Third countries: Azerbaijan, Egypt, Albania, Armenia, Georgia, United Arab Emirates, United States of America, United Kingdom, Japan, Kuwait, Belarus, Montenegro, Moldova, Brunei, South Korea, Ukraine, Russia
+Third countries: Azerbaijan, Lebanon, Egypt, Israel, Albania, Armenia, Georgia, United Arab Emirates, United States of America, United Kingdom, Japan, Kuwait, Belarus, Montenegro, Moldova, Brunei, South Korea, Ukraine, Russia

 It is noted that passengers coming from Red Category countries shall be required to: a) undergo a PCR laboratory test within 72 hours prior to departure proving a negative PCR result and b) undergo a laboratory test upon their arrival in the Republic of Cyprus.